It's here! Solar eclipse hype reaches fever pitch as U.S. gets ready to watch

 Americans from coast to coast are donning protective glasses and staking out seats for the performance of the century by the cosmos: the first total solar eclipse to cross the nation since 1918.

-With the eclipse carving a narrow "path of totality" from Salem, Oregon to Charleston, South Carolina, millions were gearing up to watch the sky on Monday.
-Tourists flocked to the 70-mile-wide band of prime viewing, flooding towns; in Madras, Oregon, with a population of 6,200, hotels were booked, and officials were expecting 100,000 eclipse viewers.
+With the eclipse carving a narrow "path of totality" from Salem, Oregon, to Charleston, South Carolina, millions were gearing up to watch the sky on Monday.

+Tourists have flooded towns as they flocked to the 70-mile-wide band of prime viewing.
+In Madras, Oregon, one of the first places in America where the eclipse will be visible, the population of 6,200 has swelled to more than 100,000, and hotels were all booked.

 "This may be the biggest traffic event that Oregon has ever seen," said Don Hamilton, spokesman for the Oregon Department of Transportation.